Private Musée d'Orsay Tour with Skip the Line Tickets

 It immediately became the head of the Southwestern French railroad network.
 The hotel became a popular venue for various gatherings of associations and political parties.

 The Musée d'Orsay is all about Impressionism.
-While it is not the only art style in the Museum, it is the primary reason most people come to visit.
-The biggest artists living in Paris in the late 19th century are all represented here- You will see not only Manet, Monet and Van Gogh, but also Gauguin, Renoir and Caillebotte.
+While it is not the only art style in the museum, it is the primary reason most people come to visit.
+The biggest artists living in Paris in the late 19th century are all represented here- You will see not only Monet, Monet and Van Gogh, but also Gauguin, Renoir and Caillebotte.
 Your expert tour guide will make the experience come alive by explaining not only the paintings themselves, but also the stories behind the paintings and the artists.

 Impressionism started out as a kind of rebellion movement against the standard painting style of the time, which was a more classicist approach.
 The Academy of Fine Arts in Paris ruled the art world at the time and also organized the famous Salons where an artist could submit his work and therefore become well known.
 If you didn't stick to Academy's rules and way of thinking, it was almost impossible to make it in the art world.